tysjiang/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

    * - ``namespace-id``
      - Namespace ID
    * - ``artifact-name``
-     - Name of the artifact
+     - Name of the parent artifact
    * - ``artifact-version``
-     - Version of the artifact
+     - Version of the parent artifact
    * - ``plugin-type``
      - Type of the plugin
    * - ``plugin-name``
      - Name of the plugin
    * - ``scope``
      - Optional scope filter.
+Scope of the parent artifact.
 If not specified, defaults to 'user'.
+   * - ``artifactName``
+     - Optional plugin artifact name filter.
+       If not specified, defaults to return all plugins available to the parent artifact.
+   * - ``artifactVersion``
+     - Optional plugin version filter.
+All plugin artifact versions within this range will be returned.
+       It can either be an exact version like 1.0.0 or be a version range like [1.0.0, 2.0.0) If not specified, defaults to return all plugins available to the parent artifact.
+   * - ``artifactScope``
+     - Optional plugin scope filter.
+Scope of the plugin artifact scope.
+       If not specified, defaults to return plugins in both SYSTEM and USER scope.
+   * - ``limit``
+     - Optional limit filter.
+Limit the number of the returned results.
+       If not specified, defaults to return all plugins which satisfy the requirement.
+   * - ``order``
+     - Optional order filter.
+Accepted value are DESC, ASC and UNORDERED.
+       DESC will sort the plugin artifacts first by scope, then name, then version from largest to smallest, opposite for ASC If not specified, defaults to ``UNORDERED``.

 This will return a JSON array that lists the plugins of the specified type and name available to the artifact.
 As can been seen compared with the endpoint